 - Makarov PM - Standard pistol of Soviet guys and popular in real life too.
 Derived in part from the German Walther PP. As an "AK" handgun, this self-defense pistol replaced early TT combat pistol as a standard sidearm after WWII.
 Now being replaced among with the Yarygin PYa- also known as the MP-443 "Grach" ("rook").

-- SVD (Dragunov) - Soviet sniper riflenote , an AK-styled SLR on the outside with completely different mechanic in the inside with a longer barrel, short-stroke gas system (whereas the AK is considered "long-stroke", and a distinctive stock, chambered in 7.62x54mm (Like the old Mosin Nagants).
+- SVD (Dragunov) - Soviet sniper riflenote , an AK-styled SLR on the outside with completely different mechanic in the inside with a longer barrel, short-stroke gas system (whereas the AK is considered "long-stroke", and a distinctive stock, chambered for 7.62x54Rmm ammunition (like the old Mosin Nagants).
 Unlike most Western sniper rifles, it's mostly used for medium range fire support (like the M14) as a Designated Marksman Rifle.
 It was the first sniper/designated marksman rifle to be designed from the ground up for that purpose instead of adapted from an existing infantry or hunting rifle.
 Today, the current SVDs appear in truncated models, like the "Tigr".

 - The SVT-40 is probably one of the least famous rifles of the WW2 era.
 It was originally going to be made to replace the Mosin-Nagant, which had been around since the 19'th century.
 The SVT-40 featured 10 round detachable magazines and a receiver top that could be opened so as to allow the user a choice between reloading the gun by inserting a fresh magazine, or by loading another clip directly in the mag.
 For convenience, the SVT-40 was both chambered in the 7.62x54R caliber as the Mosin-Nagant, and it could also be loaded with with the same stripper clips that the Mosin-Nagant used.
 However, Hitler had to order an invasion of the Soviet Union and Stalin had to choose between having a severe weapon shortage and a semiautomatic rifle, or a much less severe short-term weapon shortage and a bolt action rifle.
 The SVT-40 was a semiautomatic-only update of the SVT-38, which was an experiment in the automatic rifle concept (the AVS-36 and the 1916 Fedorov rifle preceding it).